kenhktsui/self-correction-bench/README.md

-# Official Repo for Self-Correction Bench: Revealing and Addressing the Self-Correction Blind Spot in LLMs
+# Official Repo for Self-Correction Bench: Uncovering and Addressing the Self-Correction Blind Spot in Large Language Models

 In general, there are 3 steps to reproduce the result in the paper.
 1. llm_inference: prompt tested model for completions